jonvaldes/recense/FAQ.md

 Well, I made sure I didn't do any caching for this, but naming I couldn't avoid.
 And all the "normal" names were taken, so here we are.

+### Does this website track me?
+Absolutely not.
+The amount of Javascript this website has is very minimal and unobfuscated, so you can read it yourself.
+The only cookie it stores is for authentication (login/logout).
+You can even opt out of providing an email account, so you can remain 100% anoymous.

 ### Is this project open source?
 Not right now.
-My plan with this was to primarily make a tool for myself.
-And if other people like it and find it useful, maybe run a crowdsourcing thing to cover the costs.
-And while I love open source (hell, this page is built entirely on top of open source tech), maintaining an open source project is a *lot* of work.
+Maintaining an open source project is a *lot* of work, and I'm reluctant to open source this project just because of that.

-I already help maintain a quasi-open source project at work, and I don't want to keep doing the same thing when I go home.
-But maybe in the future I could release the source code?.
-We'll see.
+I already do that kind of work as my day job (community management, design discussions, code reviews, etc), and I don't want to keep doing the same thing when I go home.
+Maybe some day, though.

-I will at least make sure there's no ads, no tracking and no vendor locking of any kind.
-Even providing an email address when creating an account is completely optional.
-So even if I don't end up releasing the source code, you can be 100% anonymous, your data won't be held hostage, and you can take it out to any other service you prefer.

 ### Why the spartan look?
 I'm fed up with pages that take ages to load.
 This is my attempt at fighting that trend.